Quantum Heat Transformers: Self-contained three-qubit QHT model

 We begin by considering three qubits, labeled as $q_1$, $q_2$, and $q_3$, each locally connected to three thermal reservoirs at temperatures $\tilde{\tau}_1$, $\tilde{\tau}_2$, and $\tilde{\tau}_3$, respectively, and each qubit is in thermal equilibrium with its associated reservoir.
 Let $q_2$ denote the qubit serving as the common qubit for both the primary and secondary thermal junctions.
 We take the free Hamiltonian of the three-qubit composite system as $\mathcal{H}_{0} = \frac{\mathcal{K}}{2} \sum_{j=1}^{3} \mathcal{E}_{j}\sigma_{j}^{z}$, where $\sigma^{z}_j$ is the $z$ component of the Pauli matrix and $ \mathcal{K} \mathcal{E}_j$ is the energy gap between the two levels of the $j^{\text{th}}$ qubit.
 Here, $\mathcal{K}$ is a constant with the unit of energy and $\mathcal{E}_j$s are dimensionless energy parameters.
 Now, the crucial task is to select the interaction Hamiltonian for this three-qubit system that will effectively demonstrate the properties of QHT while ensuring the protocol remains self-contained.
 To meet the self-contained condition, we find that, for the free system Hamiltonian $\mathcal{H}_0$, various interaction Hamiltonians can be crafted.
 Without assuming any of the $\mathcal{E}_j$ to be zero, the three-qubit free Hamiltonian is subject to some specific self-contained conditions, as follows:

-Here, $\ket{1}$ and $\ket{0}$ are the eigenvectors of Pauli-$z$ matrix corresponding to the eigenvalues $-1$ and $+1$, respectively. $g$ is the dimensionless coupling strength of the interaction.
+Here, $\ket{1}$ and $\ket{0}$ are the eigenvectors of $\sigma_z$ matrix corresponding to the eigenvalues $-1$ and $+1$, respectively. $g$ is the dimensionless coupling strength of the interaction.
 As each qubit resides in its respective thermal state initially, the state of each qubit at the initial time, $\tilde{t}=0$, can be expressed as

-for $j=1$, $2$, and $3$.
+for $j=1$, $2$, and $3$ and the composite three-qubit initial state is given by $\rho(0)=\rho_1(0)\otimes \rho_2(0)\otimes \rho_3(0)$.
 Here, $p_j^{\text{in}}$ is the initial probability to find the qubit in the state $\ket{0}$.
 Now, considering the coupling between the systems and their respective reservoirs as weak, we are able to make use of the Born-Markov and secular approximations~\cite{Sudarshan_JMP_1976,Lindblad_CMP_1976,Petruccione_book,Alicki_2007,Rivas_Huelga_book,Subhashish_Banerjee_book,Lidar_2020_lecture} to govern the evolution of the composite system under the influence of the local thermal baths.
 Consequently, the dynamics of the reduced system, $\rho(t)$, can be described using the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) master equation, as